-As noted in 3.2 above, even though the replacement of windows may not require a consent, it must still comply with the provisions of the Building Code.
+As noted in 3.2 and 3.3 above, even though the replacement of windows may not require a consent, it must still comply with the provisions of the Building Code.
 The performance provision is noted in paragraph E2.3.2.

-Compliance with E2/AS1 is often mistakenly confused as compliance with Clause E2.
+When it comes to full replacement windows, compliance with E2/AS1 is often mistakenly confused as compliance with Clause E2.